Why CH is the abbreviation for Switzerland?

 Confoederatio

-Ok.
+Okay.
 Now Confederation.

 This one puzzled me, and I had to dig deeper.
 Since Switzerland is a Federation, like the US or Germany.